EmilyGraceSeville7cf/typescript-turtle-extension/README.md

 - [x] Completions for Turtle commands, and some basic Scheme constructs
 - [x] RegExp-based completions for:
   - user-defined variables
-  - user-defined commands (with their arguments included)
+  - user-defined commands (with their arguments and types included)
   - user-defined colors (number triples)
   - user-defined vectors (number pairs)
   - built-in variables